 Once these chocolate bricks started being imported to the American colonies, hot chocolate became wildly popular.
 So much so that Thomas Jefferson predicted it would overtake tea and coffee in its popularity.
 He wrote to John Adams in 1785: “The superiority of chocolate, both for health and nourishment, will soon give it the preference over tea and coffee in America which it has in Spain.”

-Favorite spices to add the the hot chocolate of Colonial America included cinnamon, star anise, cardamom, nutmeg, and sometimes a pinch of red chili powder.
-Orange rind commonly made their way into the mixture as well.
-Our Colonial Hot Chocolate recipe incorporates these delicious, warm spices for a rich, old-fashioned, and nostalgic flavor.
+Favorite spices to add to the hot chocolate of Colonial America included cinnamon, star anise, cardamom, nutmeg, and sometimes a pinch of red chili powder.
+Orange rind commonly made its way into the mixture as well.
+Our Colonial Hot Chocolate recipe incorporates these delicious warm spices for a rich, old-fashioned, and nostalgic flavor that is truly unforgettable!

 Colonial Hot Chocolate Recipe

 Pour the milk in a small saucepan and add the star anise, cinnamon, cardamom, nutmeg, salt, and orange rind (if using).
 Slowly heat the milk until it is very hot and steaming but not boiling (should take at least 5 minutes to give the spices time to infuse the milk).
 Have the chopped chocolate ready to add.

 Note: You can reduce the amount of chocolate used if you prefer though the hot chocolate won’t be as thick or rich.
 (For an extra rich hot chocolate be sure to also try our Parisian Hot Chocolate.)